ipums/ipumspy/docs/source/extracts.rst

 Extract status
 --------------

-After your extract has been submitted, you can check it's status using
+After your extract has been submitted, you can check its status using

 .. code:: python